 Many hospitals will also offer a package to deal with any complications for a specified time.
 You should be told exactly what your quoted package includes.
 The cheapest deal may not be the best.

 Cosmetic surgery involves a significant financial commitment and you should ensure you are getting what you need.
 You should only proceed when you have the financial means to do so.
 It is important to remember you will need to pay for further surgery in the future.

 Is this surgery available on the NHS?

-Cosmetic breast augmentation is generally not available on the NHS so you will have to consult a plastic surgeon as a private patient and pay for the operation yourself.
-There are some exceptions to this rule.
-In some parts of the country the local NHS rules will allow consultations and operations for patients with small breasts in certain circumstances.
-These exceptional circumstances vary from region to region.
+Cosmetic breast augmentation surgery is not available on the NHS so you will have to consult a surgeon as a private patient and pay for the operation yourself.

-In general, patients with absent breast tissue, very little breast tissue or marked asymmetry might be considered exceptional.
-Your GP will be able to tell you about the local rules in your area.
+Your GP should be able to tell you more about the rules in your area.

 Why is there a ‘cooling-off’ period?

 Breast augmentation is a lifetime commitment and must not be considered a one stop permanent solution.
 It is essential that you are making the appropriate choice and understand all the implications of the surgery you are considering.

 You will need revision surgery as the years go by and you need to be prepared personally and financially for this.
 Nobody needs an urgent breast augmentation.
 If you are not offered a cooling-off period, or you are put under pressure to proceed, you should walk away.

 What complications can occur?